Updated on September 29, 2018

 Currently in my department, students need to enroll in as a research student and then need to take the ordinary entrance examination in August and thus it takes one year before enrolling in graduate school.

-MEXT scholarship master students at GSFS satisfying the condition for academic results may continue their scholarship program in Ph.D.
+MEXT scholarship master students at GSFS satisfying the condition for academic results might have a chance to continue their scholarship program in Ph.D.

 6. Scholarship of other Foreign Governments and Self Supporting Students

 Some countries offer their own scholarship and please check by yourself.
-You need to take the ordinary entrance examination (normally becoming research student first from October or April and take the entrance examination) in August in case of DSCES.
+You need to take the ordinary entrance examination, normally becoming research student first from October or April and take the entrance examination in August in Department of Socio-Cultural Environmental Studies.

 The University of Tokyo also offers fellowship for Ph.D. students.

-Information about other scholarships will be posted on the website of Liaison Office of GSFS.
+Information about other scholarships will be posted on the website of Liaison Office.